wso2-attic/module-ethereum/README.md

 #### shhGetMessages

 Get all messages matching a filter.
-Unlike `shh_getFilterChanges` this returns all messages.
+Unlike `shhGetFilterChanges` this returns all messages.

 ##### Parameters